mynaparrot/plugNmeet-docs/docs/security-overview.md

 PlugNmeet provides the option to persist detailed analytics for a session to help administrators understand usage patterns.
 This feature is governed by a setting that provides administrators with control over data retention.

 -   **User Control:** The decision to **persist** analytics data is made by the administrator on a per-room basis via the `enable_analytics` flag, adhering to the principle of privacy by default.
--   **Data Collected:** The data aggregated in-memory during a session may include metrics such as user join/leave times, the number of times a user speaks, files uploaded, and other engagement events.
+-   **Data Collected (Metadata, Not Content):** To protect user privacy, PlugNmeet **does not store the raw content** of user interactions in its analytics.
+Instead, it aggregates metadata and event counters.
+For example, the system records:
+    -   The *number of times* a user sent a chat message, not the chat messages themselves.
+    -   The *number of times* a user drew on the whiteboard, not the content of the drawings.
+    -   The *total duration* a user spoke, not the audio of what they said.
+    -   Other engagement events like join/leave times, files uploaded, and poll votes.
--   **Storage:** If persisted, the aggregated analytics data is **always stored as a JSON file** on the server's filesystem.
+-   **Storage:** If persisted, this aggregated metadata is **always stored as a JSON file** on the server's filesystem.
 A reference to the filename and its associated room is then stored in a dedicated table in the persistent database for easy retrieval.
 -   **Lifecycle:** Analytics data is aggregated in-memory during the course of an active session.
 Upon the conclusion of the session, the system checks the room's `enable_analytics` setting.
-    -   If `true`, the aggregated data is written to a JSON file, and its reference is saved to the database.
+    -   If `true`, the aggregated metadata is written to a JSON file, and its reference is saved to the database.
     -   If `false`, the in-memory data is immediately discarded and is not persisted in any form.

 #### 7.4.
 Cloud Recordings